 #3 You Can Make It Look Seamless

 If you don’t want the roof flashing to be a visible element of your roof, you can ask your roofing contractor to cover it with shingles or fascia wherever possible.
-Valley and chimney flashing is the exception, but you can have it done to areas like dormers.
+Valley flashing is the exception, but you can have it done to areas like dormers.
 This gives a smooth appearance to your home’s aesthetics and looks unique.
 Alternatively, you can also choose to paint aluminum flashing, maintaining a consistent look with the color of your roof.

 #4 Don’t Skip Valley Flashing